-Cranachan Parfait, a traditional Scottish dessert given a French twist as iced honey and Whisky parfaits with oat praline, shortbread & raspberries.
+Cranachan Parfait, a traditional Scottish dessert given a French twist.
+Iced honey and Whisky parfaits (no-churn honeycomb ice cream) are served on shortbread and topped with crunchy oat praline and fresh raspberries.

 What is Scottish Cranachan?

 The Scottish Cranachan is a dessert originally served to celebrate the summer harvest festival.
 For Scottish celebrations such as Saint Andrew’s Night and Burn’s Night, however, it’s more than likely you’ll see this on the dessert menu.

 No matter how much people say their raspberries are better, there’s nothing to beat fresh Scottish berries!
 Even the best French ones don’t match up to them, in my humble opinion.